joeshenouda/joeshenouda.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an Electrical and Computer Engineering graduate student at the [Univeristy of Wisconsin-Madison](https://www.wisc.edu/) advised by [Prof. Kangwook Lee](https://kangwooklee.com/) and [Prof. Robert Nowak](https://nowak.ece.wisc.edu/).
+I am currently an Electrical and Computer Engineering graduate student at the [University of Wisconsin-Madison](https://www.wisc.edu/) advised by [Prof. Kangwook Lee](https://kangwooklee.com/) and [Prof. Robert Nowak](https://nowak.ece.wisc.edu/).

 My research interests are in both the theoretical and practical aspects of signal processing and machine learning methods.
 Most recently I've been